 Mental illness has been the most challenging setback in my life.
 I have been diagnosed with various mental health disorders over the past ten years, including depression, anxiety, and PTSD.

 I went on without talking about what I was going through for a while.
 I insisted on pretending that I was okay.
-Over time my mind became so unhealthy that I could no longer function adequately.
+Over time my mind became so unhealthy that I could no longer function well.
 I stopped going to school.
 I quit playing sports.
 I ended up reaching a point where I stayed in my room all day, lying on my bed.
 I would close my eyes and wish everything I was thinking and feeling would go away.
-I wanted to escape my body; what I was feeling was unbearable.
-One day, I finally broke down.
-I could not hold it in any longer.
+I wanted to escape my body.

-I was fortunate enough to have a supportive family who tried providing me with the resources I needed.
+I have a supportive family who tried providing me with the resources I needed.
 However, for a while, I refused.
 I let my pride and ignorance get the best of me.
-I would tell myself that if I went to a therapy session or worked with a Psychiatrist, I would never forgive myself; I thought that it would mean I was accepting that I was not only weak but “crazy.”
+I would tell myself that if I went to a therapy session or worked with a Psychiatrist, I would never forgive myself; I thought that it would mean I was accepting that I was not only weak but “Different.”

-I never proactively took care of my mind or spoke up about what I was going through during high school.
-I became so unhappy.
-I was so hard on myself since I was not meeting my expectations, and I was trying hard to be perfect.
-The pressure was unbearable.
+I became very unhappy throughout high school.
+I was hard on myself since I was not meeting my expectations, and I was trying to be too perfect.
+I put a lot of pressure on myself.

-Life became much more demanding in college right off the bat.
+Life became much more demanding by the time I got to college.
+Juggling school work while playing a varsity sport was very difficult for me compared to high school.
 After a month or two, I reached a point where it was as if I was right back where I started.
-I could not shake the feelings or thoughts.
+I could not shake the negative feelings or compulsive thoughts.

 After my first therapy session and psychiatrist appointment, I soon realized that there was no reason to feel embarrassed or ashamed that I was getting help.
-I started feeling better and better after each session.
-The constant pain in my chest started to go away.
-I learned tools that helped me cope with my racing thoughts.
+I started feeling better and better as time went on.
+I learned some tools that helped me cope with my racing thoughts.
 The medications I started taking help with the stubborn depression.
 My performance on the field improved.
-My participation in class and test scores went up.
-I started interacting more with my teammates and peers.
-I have been in a healthy, incredible relationship with my girlfriend for over two years now.
+My performance off the field improved.
+I started hanging with teammates more and making friends.